-- □ The computer includes an i.LINK (IEEE 1394) port, which you can use to connect to an i.LINK device such as a digital video camcorder or to connect two VAIO computers in order to copy, delete or edit files. - D The i.LINK port of the computer does not supply power to external devices generally powered by i.LINK ports. - □ The i.LINK port supports transfer rates up to 400 Mbps; however, the actual transfer rate depends on the transfer rate of the external device. - i.LINK cables compatible with the computer include cables with the following part numbers: VMC-IL4415 (a 1.5 meter cable with a 4-pin connector at each end), VMC-IL4408 Series (a 0.8 meter cable with a 4-pin connector at each end). - □ The optional i.LINK cables may not be available, depending on the country or area of your residency. - □ An i.LINK connection with other compatible devices is not fully guaranteed. - □ The i.LINK connection varies depending on the software applications, operating system and i.LINK compatible devices you use.
-Refer to the manual that came with your software for more information. - □ Check the working conditions and OS compatibility of i.LINK-compatible PC peripherals (for example, an HDD or CD-RW drive) before you connect them to the computer.
+Your computer is equipped with an i.LINK port, which you can use to connect to an i.LINK device such as a digital video camcorder or to connect two VAIO computers in order to copy, delete or edit files.
+The i.LINK port on your computer does not supply power to external devices generally powered by i.LINK ports.
+The i.LINK port supports transfer rates up to 400 Mbps; however, the actual transfer rate depends on the transfer rate of the external device. i.LINK cables compatible with your computer include cables with the following part numbers: VMC-IL4415 (a 1.5 meter cable with a 4-pin connector at each end), VMC-IL4408 Series (a 0.8 meter cable with a 4-pin connector at each end).
+The optional i.LINK cables may not be available, depending on the country or area of your residency.
+An i.LINK connection with other compatible devices is not fully guaranteed.
+The i.LINK connection varies depending on the software applications, operating system and i.LINK compatible devices you use.
+See the manual that came with your software for more information.
+Check the working conditions and OS compatibility of i.LINK-compatible PC peripherals (for example, an HDD or CD-RW drive) before you connect them to your computer.